steinwurf/kodo-cpp/docs/source/overview.rst

 `Fifi <http://github.com/steinwurf/fifi>`_ library which supports multiple finite fields with different sizes.

-The kodo-c library exposes a simple C Application Programming Interface (API) which allows the programmer to use Kodo without any concern for the underlying C++ implementation details.
+The kodo-cpp library exposes a simple C++ Application Programming Interface (API) which allows the programmer to use Kodo without any concern for the underlying implementation details. kodo-cpp actually uses the C API provided by the kodo-c library which was designed for portability and interoperability.

 Kodo supports various network coding codecs e.g. standard Random Linear Network Coding (RLNC), systematic RLNC, sparse RLNC.
 Each algorithm offers unique